 The Pathway to the Professorship

 Luther was born November 10, 1483 in Eisleben to a copper miner.
 His father had wanted him to enter the legal profession.
 And he was on the way to that vocation at the University.
-According to Heiko Oberman, “There is hardly any authenticated information about those first eighteen years which led Luther to the threshold of the University of Erfurt" (see note 14).
+According to Heiko Oberman, “There is hardly any authenticated information about those first eighteen years which led Luther to the threshold of the University of Erfurt” (102).

-In 1502 at the age of 19 he received his Bachelors degree, ranking, unimpressively, 30th of 57 in his class.
+In 1502 at the age of 19, he received his bachelors degree, unimpressively ranking 30th of 57 in his class.
 In January, 1505 he received his Master of Arts at Erfurt and ranked second among 17 candidates.
-That summer the providential Damascus-like experience happened.
-On July 2, on the way home from law school, he was caught in a thunderstorm and hurled to the ground by lightening.
-He cried out, “Help me, St. Anne; I will become a monk" (see note 15).
+That summer, the providential Damascus-like experience happened.
+On July 2, on the way home from law school, he was caught in a thunderstorm and hurled to the ground by lightning.
+He cried out, “Help me, St. Anne; I will become a monk” (92).
 He feared for his soul and did not know how to find safety in the gospel.
-So he took the next best thing, the monastery.
+So, he took the next best thing, the monastery.

 Fifteen days later, to his father’s dismay, he kept his vow.
-On July 17, 1505 he knocked at the gate of the Augustinian Hermits in Erfurt and asked the prior to accept him into the order.
+On July 17, 1505, he knocked at the gate of the Augustinian Hermits in Erfurt and asked the prior to accept him into the order.
 Later he said this choice was a flagrant sin — “not worth a farthing” because it was made against his father and out of fear.
-Then he added, “But how much good the merciful Lord has allowed to come of it!" (see note 16).
-We see this kind of merciful providence over and over again in the history of the church, and it should protect us form the paralyzing effects of bad decisions in our past.
+Then he added, “But how much good the merciful Lord has allowed to come of it!”
+(116).
+We see this kind of merciful providence over and over again in the history of the church, and it should protect us from the paralyzing effects of bad decisions in our past.
 God is not hindered in his sovereign designs from leading us, as he did Luther, out of blunders into fruitful lives of joy.

 He was 21 years old when he became an Augustinian Monk.
-It would be 20 more years until he married Katharina von Bora on June 13, 1525.
-So there were 20 more years of wrestling with the temptations of a single man who had very powerful drives.
-But “in the monastery,” he said, “I did not think about women, money, or possessions; instead my heart trembled and fidgeted about whether God would bestow His grace on me. . .
-For I had strayed from faith and could not but imagine that I had angered God, whom I in turn had to appease by doing good works" (see note 17).
+It would be twenty more years until he married Katharina von Bora on June 13, 1525.
+So, there were twenty more years of wrestling with the temptations of a single man who had very powerful drives.
+But “in the monastery,” he said, “I did not think about women, money, or possessions; instead my heart trembled and fidgeted about whether God would bestow His grace on me. . . .
+For I had strayed from faith and could not but imagine that I had angered God, whom I in turn had to appease by doing good works” (128).
 There was no theological gamesmanship in Luther’s early studies.
-He said, “If I could believe that God was not angry with me, I would stand on my head for joy" (see note 18).
+He said, “If I could believe that God was not angry with me, I would stand on my head for joy” (315).

 For two years Luther taught aspects of philosophy to the younger monks.
-He said later that teaching philosophy was like waiting for the real thing (see note 20).
+He said later that teaching philosophy was like waiting for the real thing (Oberman, 145).
 In 1509 the real thing came and his beloved superior and counselor and friend, Johannes von Staupitz, admitted Luther to the Bible,” that is, he allowed Luther to teach Bible instead of moral philosophy — Paul instead of Aristotle.
-Three years later on October 19, 1512, at the age of 28 Luther received his Doctor's degree in theology, and Staupitz turned over to him the chair in Biblical Theology at the University of Wittenberg which Luther held the rest of his life.
+Three years later, on October 19, 1512, at the age of 28 Luther received his doctoral degree in theology, and Staupitz turned over to him the chair in Biblical Theology at the University of Wittenberg which Luther held the rest of his life.

 Why Should Pastors Listen to Luther?